 As a wealth manager, financial planner, Registered Investment Advisor, or any other type of financial advisor, the growth of your business depends on generating leads.

 Our post, The Ultimate Guide to Lead Generation, is a great starter for learning more about how to generate leads.
-In this more specific post, we look at a sizable list of ways to increase lead generation for financial advisors.
+In this more specific post, we look at a sizable list of ways to increase financial planning lead generation.

 1. Create a website and make it valuable